mmumshad/hackathon-2025-teach-me-anything/README.md

 ### Prerequisites
 - Node.js 18+ and npm
 - Python 3.8+
+- uv (recommended) or pip for Python package management
 - API keys for AI services

 ### 1. Clone the Repository